moritzc/calltime-extractor/README.md

 ## How to Use

 1.  **Export Your Skype Data**:
-    -   Go to the official Skype data export page: [https://secure.skype.com/en/data-export](https://secure.skype.com/en/data-export) or [https://go.skype.com/export](https://go.skype.com/export).
+    -   Go to the official Teams data export page: [[https://secure.skype.com/en/data-export](https://secure.skype.com/en/data-export) or [https://go.skype.com/export](https://go.skype.com/export).](https://teams.live.com/dataexport).
-    -   Select the option to export "Conversations".
+    -   Select the option to export "Chat history".
     -   Submit the request.
 It may take some time for your export to be ready.
 You will receive a notification when it's available to download.
     -   Download the exported `.tar` file and extract it.
 Inside, you will find the `messages.json` file.

 2.  **Upload to the Extractor**:
-    -   Open the Skype Call Extractor web page.
+    -   Open the Call Extractor web page.
     -   Click the "Select file" button and choose the `messages.json` file you extracted.

 3.  **Explore and Export**: